Rank Reduction in Bimatrix Games: Preliminaries

 A Nash Equilibrium is defined as a tuple of strategies $(\vct{p}^*,\vct{q}^*)$ such that each player's strategy is an optimal response to the other player's strategy.
 In other words, neither player can benefit, in expectation, by unilaterally deviating from the Nash Equilibrium.
-This is made precise in the following definition. \begin{definition}[Nash Equilibrium \cite{nash1951}] We refer to the pair of strategies $(\vct{p}^*,\vct{q}^*)$ as a Nash Equilibrium (NE) if and only if:
+This is made precise in the following definition. \begin{definition}[Nash Equilibrium \citep{nash1951}] A pair $(\vct{p}^*,\vct{q}^*)$ of mixed strategies is a Nash Equilibrium (NE) if and only if $\vct p^*\in \Gamma_A(\vct q^*)$ and $\vct q^*\in \Gamma_B(\vct p^*)$. \end{definition} It is a well known fact due to \cite{nash1951} that every bimatrix game with a finite set of pure strategies has at least one NE, possibly in mixed strategies.